omroot/InductiveSLM/README.md

 ## Introduction
-Welcome to our repository exploring the application of generative deep learning techniques — such as diffusion models and flow matching — to denoise covariance matrices in finance.
+Welcome to our repository exploring the fine tuning small language models toward inductive reasoning capabilities improvement.

 ## License
 This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.